 Hello.
 My name is Sarah, and this website is to help explain my background, expertise and passion for safe and ethical systems and processes, which have the flexibility and capacity to meet individual support needs.

-I’m currently studying for a PhD at the University of Bristol.
+I’m currently studying for an interdisciplinary PhD at the University of Bristol.
 The study will explore the ‘Impact Electronic Patient Health Records could have on potentially vulnerable patients.’

 - A background in digital health and ‘electronic patient health records’